Understanding Opioid (Narcotic) Pain Medications

 Which drug test is used for workplace drug screening is dependent upon the private employer, federal requirements, or other workplace guidelines that may be in place.
-Patients should inform the lab of the prescription and OTC medications they currently take.
+Patients should inform the lab of the prescription, over-the-counter, and herbal medications they currently take.

 |Barbiturates||Short acting, such as secobarbital: 24 hours

 Long acting, such as phenobarbital: up to 3 weeks

 Up to 6 weeks after extended use (or abuse)